How to Wear Cardigans Without Looking Frumpy #FightTheFrump

 #4.
 Pay attention to the fit of the arms.

-This is another big revelation I had after comparing several pictures of me wearing various cardigans.
+This is another big revelation I had after comparing several pictures of myself wearing various cardigans.
 My favorites — and the ones I feel are most slimming — are the ones that have skinnier arms.
-Now, keep in mind, I do have thin arms.
 I realize this may not be the best advice for those who carry extra weight in their arms (see #1) but it’s something to consider.

 #5.
 Show some skin.